 - a.
-Recommended Plan of Study standard plan for every student of that particular major. - Plan of Study In-Progress- includes the courses that have been completed in a particular semester until date and GPA. - The assigned Professional Advisor details indicating instructor's name, qualifications, office extension, office room number/address, office hours, e-mail ID. - d.
-Link to access a pdf file of the student handbook.

-- e.
-A link to book an appointment with the advisor when needed. - f.
-A list of minors and electives being offered. - g.
-The system should be able to automatically generate the student's final exam schedule considering the courses taken in that particular semester. - h.
+Recommended Plan of Study standard plan for every student of that particular major. - b.
+Plan of Study In-Progress- includes the courses that have been completed in a particular semester until date and GPA. - c.
+The assigned Professional Advisor details indicating instructor's name, qualifications, office extension, office room number/address, office hours, e-mail ID. - d.
+Link to access a pdf file of the student handbook. - e.
+A list of minors and electives being offered. - f.
+The system should be able to automatically generate the student's final exam schedule considering the courses taken in that particular semester rather than providing the complete list of all courses and all the exam dates. - g.
 The system should include a step-by-step tutorial for all students to make them familiar with the registration and advising processes.

-3. Advising Handbook
+3. Academic Advising Manuals

 - a.
-Introduction to Academic Advising:
+Introduction to Academic Advising;

 - b.
 Registration guidelines;

 - c.
-Placement tests:
+Placement tests;

 - d.
 Information of the respective college;

 - e.
 Courses offered;

 - f.
 A detailed Study Plan according to each discipline;

 - g.
-Information about the Professional Advisors, and their office timings:
+Information about the Professional Advisors, and their office timings;

 - h.
 Campus Academic Support services and Resources.